Mitchell3514/flipzz/README.md

 # flippz
-Othello's time has come; introducing Flippz.
+Reversi's time has come; introducing Flipzz.
 A refreshed online multiplayer experience for a game that never gets old.